mcrisc/lexdecomp/README.md

 #### Decomposition
+<a name="decomposition"></a>
 Semantic matching and decomposition are executed as follows:

     $ python3 lexdecomp/decomp.py GoogleNews-vectors-300d.npy trec-qa/dev-filtered.txt dev-filtered.hdf5
     $ python3 lexdecomp/decomp.py GoogleNews-vectors-300d.npy trec-qa/test-filtered.txt test-filtered.hdf5
     $ python3 lexdecomp/decomp.py GoogleNews-vectors-300d.npy trec-qa/train-filtered.txt train-filtered.hdf5

+Important notes:
-Note that these commands should be run from the repository base directory.
+- These commands should be run from the repository base directory.
+- The input files *are not* the TSV files generated in step 1.1, but the tokenized files from [step 1.2](#tokenizing).

 ### 3. Model Training